Games & Quizzes

 /ˈstāSH(ə)n/

-Company that broadcasts radio or TV programs. put in or assign to specified place for particular purpose.
+Company that broadcasts radio or TV programs.
+(Army) to be posted to a place to perform duties.

 /ˈsēkwəns/

 particular order in which related things follow each other.
-Order in which things (should) happen. arrange in particular order.
+Parts of a movie showing one part of the story. arrange in particular order.

 /ˈwelkəm/